Rental law changes

 Minimum housing standards

-These new standards came into effect for new tenancies from 1 September 2023, meaning if a tenancy agreement is signed or renewed from this date, the property must meet minimum housing standards.
-Minimum housing standards will come into effect for all remaining tenancies on 1 September 2024.
+Minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.

 Pets, repair orders and ending a tenancy